LIFE AND HOW TO LIVE IT

 Maccabee Montandon.
 Co-Writer

 Molly Loftus.
-Producer
+Consulting Producer

 Molly is an award-winning writer, producer, director and assistant director with a decade of experience creating commercial, documentary and narrative video content.
 She got her start as the lead producer of Worth magazine, where she managed a $1 million annual budget and founded Worth's first ever multimedia branded content studio.
 The video, audio, live and print content that she produced and directed features incredible talent such as SNL's Lindsay Shookus, WNBA Commissioner Cathy Engelbert, CEO of Cornerstone Capital Inc. Erika Karp.